-Sarah B. Sicheneder is an associate attorney in Maser, Amundson & Boggio, P.A.’s Elder Law Department.
+Sarah Sicheneder is a shareholder with Maser, Amundson & Boggio, P.A.’s Elder Law Department.
 She practices in the areas of estate planning, wills, estate and trust administration, and guardianship and conservatorship cases.
 Sarah has a passion for helping people.
 She is dedicated and persistent in helping her clients navigate through the process of identifying core issues in order to find the optimal solution for their situation and giving them peace of mind.

 Sarah enjoys giving back to the community and volunteers at Tubman, Minnesota’s largest provider of domestic violence shelter services, as well as Wills for Heroes, an organization that provides legal services free of charge to our nation’s first responders.